President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 In 1832, South Carolina nullified a federal tariff law and threatened to secede from the Union.
 President Andrew Jackson countered by threatening to lead a federal army into the state.
 A compromise was finally reached between federal and state officials in 1833, and the crisis was temporarily averted.

 Historians generally associate nullification with the South, but in the 1850s, several northern states nullified the Fugitive Slave Act, directly citing the Virginia and Kentucky Resolutions as justification.
-The North invoked nullification and states’ rights most effectively prior to the Civil War by refusing to enforce federal fugitive slave laws.
-Contrary to most historical accounts, when the war began in 1861, it was prompted not by southern states nullifying federal laws, but by southerners protesting the fact that northern states were nullifying federal laws.
+The North invoked nullification and states’ rights most effectively before the Civil War by refusing to enforce federal fugitive slave laws.
+Contrary to most historical accounts, when the war began in 1861, it was prompted not by southern states nullifying federal laws, but by southerners protesting that northern states were nullifying federal laws.

 Applying the Resolutions Today

 Alexander Hamilton was one of the most influential figures in forming the United States.
-He was appointed by President George Washington to become the first Treasury secretary, largely because of his background in economics and his service in the War for Independence.
+President George Washington appointed Hamilton as the first U.S. treasury secretary, largely because of his background in economics and his service in the War for Independence.
 But Hamilton sought to transform America into another England by centralizing power in the national government at the states’ expense.
-And politicians have been copying this approach ever since.
+And politicians have copied this approach ever since.

 Although he worked to persuade the states to support the new Constitution in The Federalist papers, Hamilton truly admired the British mercantilist system.
 This system featured excessive government spending that created massive debt, and high taxes that raised money to subsidize favored businesses in exchange for political favors.
 Believing that this was what made Great Britain a world power, Hamilton set out to create a similar system in America.

-The basis of Hamilton’s economic policy was provided in three reports he issued to Congress.
+Three reports that Hamilton issued to Congress reflected his basic economic philosophy.
 The proposals in these reports perverted the Constitution’s intent by trying to centralize power in the federal government.
 They also set a trend for economic policy and constitutional interpretation that most politicians still favor today.

 Report on the Public Credit